-GitLab CE(Community Edition) is an open source self-hosted, Git Server, that can be hosted on any server, that meets its [requirements](http://doc.gitlab.com/ce/install/requirements.html).
+GitLab CE (Community Edition) is an open source self-hosted, Git Server, which can be hosted on any server, which meets its requirements.
 It’s easy to install and setup, it gives you the freedom, you want with your Git repository and projects.

 You can install GitLab on your Ubuntu Server by following the steps below.